 I didn’t want to use any oils that might hurt my kids, so I didn’t use any at all for a few months.

 Then I finally regained the bandwidth to read a bit more, and I added a few super safe oils back to my repertoire.

-Now just this month, I finally feel equipped to really invest my time in using essential oils – and just in time, too, as cold and flu season is rapidly approaching.
+Now, I finally feel equipped to really invest my time in using essential oils.

 Like, scare-the-parents-out-of-their-wits fast, inhaling about once every two seconds or faster.
 And his heart would just race like crazy, probably about 2 beats per second.
 You could hear him struggling to push out his breaths while talking, and while it didn’t hurt him and he didn’t complain at all – he pretty much acted like a normal boy with a little cold – it seemed really serious.